bbc/gst-curlhttpsrc/README.md

 URIHandler interface, they need not be changed to support this module as opposed to using any others.

+**UPDATE 2017-07-26:** GstCurlHttpSrc is now merged into gst-plugins-bad, and should be available in the 1.14.0 stable release later this year.

 ## Getting Started

 **GstCurlHttpSrc** requires [GStreamer](http://gstreamer.freedesktop.org/) 1.x